-Cascade was founded in spring 1988, most probably in march or april, by Bruce, Bongo (both ex-Starlight) and Axis (ex-The Remix Crew), three sceners who were living near Frankfurt/Main/Germany.
-Most members of the group soon moved from C64 to Amiga (probably already in summer of 1988) and became quite successful as cracking and (primarily) demo group, also running a number of wellknown boards.
+Cascade was founded in April 1988 by Bruce, Bongo (both ex-Starlight) and Axis (ex-The Remix Crew).
+Most members of the group soon moved from C64 to Amiga (eventually already in summer of 1988) and became quite successful as cracking and (primarily) demo group, also running a number of well-known boards.

 Though being a Germany based group, during it's early years Cascade had divisions in several other countries like: Sweden, Denmark, Finland, Holland, France, Belgium, Canada and the USA.
 Most divisions had been active on Amiga only.
 Nevertheless the group did obviuosly not completley migrate to Amiga.
-Although it's unknown, if C64 activities took place in 1988, at least in 1989 there was a sign of 8-Bit life when in April 1989 four sceners from France (Stephane, JM, Ken and Tao) where overtaking the C64 Section of Cascade and running it for aprx. half a year, releasing some demos.
+There are some C64 activities in 1988 and even more in 1989 when four sceners from France (Stephane, JM, Ken and Tao) where overtaking the C64 section of Cascade (April 1989).
+They were running the section for aprx. half a year, pulling out a bunch of releases before all members migrated to the Amiga section or joinded other groups.
 From 1990 on it seems, Cascade was solely active on Amiga furthermore, releasing lots of demos, intros and packdisks.
 In 1991 the group was finally set inactive, when the group leaders (Bruce & Bongo) joined the Tarkus Team.
 After that most of the remaining members joined other groups or left the scene.
 Probably some danish and dutch members eventually continued for a while in 1991, but the Cascade story seemed to be over...

 In 1995 two C64 sceners, Mr.Lee and Zeldin (that's me, who is just writing this), were forming a new group.
 We decided for 'Cascade' to be the name of this new group, after doing some page hopping in some dictionary (sounds familiar to many of you, eh).
 Never really being active scenewise on Amiga, both Mr.Lee and me were unaware, that Cascade was an already existing Amiga group (though inactive for several years).